 If you are planning to permanently import a vehicle into the UK you must first be able to show that they meet the necessary safety and environmental standards.
 To do this, the following documents are required:

-- If your vehicle is a right-hand drive, a European Certificate of Conformity must be obtained from the manufacturer of the vehicle.
+If your vehicle is a right-hand drive from within the EU, a European Certificate of Conformity must be obtained from the manufacturer of the vehicle.

 Furthermore, if your vehicle is 10 years old or more (from date of manufacture or first registration), you must contact the Driver and Vehicle Licensing Agency (DVLA).